hwangs12/mumumumu/README.md

 So automation perspective, better not have that passphrase but i think it wouldn't be impossible to automatically insert that passphrase.

 Listen for the event of script being executed, then execute insert script?
-Let's try! haha fun coding. mamamia! mamamia! mamamia!
+Let's try! haha fun coding.

+### for those wondering, how to automate git passphrase - just use command `ssh-add` from terminal and add your passphrase there.

+mamamia!
+mamamia!
+mamamia!
+mamamia!